 Which LCD Mode is Best Suited for Digital Signage?

 Well, as with everything important in life, the answer is, “It depends!”
-Before attempting to debate “which is the best LCD technology,” it is beneficial to discuss “what is the job you want to get done?”
+Before attempting to debate which is the best LCD technology,” it is beneficial to discuss “what is the job you want to get done?”

 In this whitepaper, we focus on the Public Information Display (PID) segment and attempt to weigh the benefits of each technology against the needs of the user (also known as commercial displays or display signage).
 Why PID?
 Well, for one, it fulfills unique display needs, and two, it is the fastest growing industry segment.
 According to DisplaySearch, a global market research and consulting firm, the total public display market was estimated at $3.8 billion in 2014.
 By 2018, DisplaySearch expects the market to continue to grow and reach $7.6 billion.

-As market leaders in the public information display segment for the last nine years, we have had the privilege of speaking with a large number of customers—and here is how they define success in a PID panel:
+As market leaders in the public information display segment for the last nine years, we have had the privilege of speaking with a large number of customers—and here is how they define success for a PID panel:

 - The display must be clear and capture the audience’s attention